pythonanywhere/flask-tutorials/tutorial-1.md

 So, we have a page where random people on the Internet can add comments.
 We all know what the Internet is like, and this is going to fill up with ads for fake Rolexes and dodgy pharmaceuticals pretty rapidly if we leave it open to the world.
 So let's add some password protection.
 PythonAnywhere provides this for us.

-To activate it, go to any of your tabs, right-click the PythonAnywhere to open the consoles page in a new browser tab, then click on the "Web" link near the top right.
+To activate it, go to any of your tabs, right-click the PythonAnywhere to open the dashboard in a new browser tab, then click on the "Web" link near the top right.
 Make sure your website is selected on the left-hand side, then scroll to the bottom of the page.
 Just above the big red "delete" button there's a section titled "Password protection".
 Enter a username and a password here, and switch the toggle above those fields to "Enabled".
 Scroll up to the top of the page again, and click the big green "Reload" button.

 Now head over to the tab where you're viewing your website, and refresh the page.
 This time you should be prompted for a password.
 You only need to enter it this one time for this browser session, so it won't get in our way later on -- but it will keep the spammers at bay...
 Once this is all done, you can close the browser tab where you set the password.